How to Use Active Learning

 - Topical content involved

 There are many different varieties of active learning to choose from.
 The Pedagogy in Action website has extensive modules on many strategies that explain the what, why, and how of each strategy coupled with a collection of ready-to-use teaching examples from many disciplines that utilize each strategy.
 The book Reaching Students (NRC, 2015) also goes into great detail about many teaching methods as well as ways of integrating them into courses and adapting them to particular contexts.
+As a part of the On the Cutting Edge program, Rachel Beane (Bowdoin College) developed a set of posters (Acrobat (PDF) 4.9MB Mar24 16) detailing several different active learning strategies which can be a helpful tool in understanding what a method involves and how you might go about implementing it.

 Some techniques are easier to implement than others, needing little preparation and taking little class time.
 Knowing where the "low hanging fruit" is can help provide an easy on-ramp for faculty just starting to implement active learning.